-However this does not come without a cost.
-The upfront cost to integrate these features into a custom plastic injection molded part can be quite extensive.
-Consider the following when integrating live in hinges, snaps and clips to your plastic parts;
+However, there is an upfront cost involved as integrating these features into a custom plastic injection molded part can be quite extensive.
+Consider the following when integrating living hinges, snaps, and clips to your plastic parts:

-Live in hinges are a great way to marry to haves of a component together.
-However it should be noted that Live in hinges are not meant for multiple use or continuous duty.
-Make sure that the material selection for your part supports live in hinges.
-Many materials cannot flow through the thin wall section of the hinge thus causing the part to not be mold-able.
-Furthermore, live in hinges require plastic materails that remain flexible when they are molded into thin wall sections.
-If this important note is ignored, your live in hinge may crack and fail on first use.
+Living hinges are a great way to marry two halves of a component together.
+However, it should be noted that living hinges are not meant for multiple use or continuous duty.
+Make sure that the material selection for your part supports living hinges.
+Many materials cannot flow through the thin wall section of the hinge thus causing the part to not be moldable.
+Living hinges also require plastic materials that can remain flexible when they are molded into thin wall sections.
+Otherwise, your living hinge may crack and fail on first use.

 Snaps and Clips

 Snaps and clips are a great way to eliminate screws in the assembly of your project.
-When incorporating snaps, consider the tooling cost that will surely rise with these features.
+When incorporating snaps, consider the tooling cost of these features.
 Often these features cause your part to have undercuts.
-These undercuts will require additional tooling cost, that can mount really fast when multiple clips are integrated into your design.
-Furthermore, these features often hang off a class a surface of the part often causing sink issues if the proper guidelines are not followed.
-For low volume projects, the old fashion screw and boss are still the most affordable approach to assemblies.
+Undercuts require additional tooling costs—costs that can add up quickly when multiple clips are integrated into your design.
+Where snaps and clips are concerned, there is also a risk of sink if proper guidelines are not followed.
+For low-volume projects, the traditional screw and boss are still the most affordable approach to assemblies.